patrickfletcher/Models/JNP17_Corticotroph/ReadMe.md

 # Model of corticotroph electrical activity

-These files were used to generate figures in the manuscript titled "Modeling the diversity of spontaneous and agonist-induced electrical activity in anterior pituitary corticotrophs" by Patrick Allen Fletcher, Hana Zemkova, Stanko S. Stojilkovic, and Arthur Sherman.
+These files were used to generate figures in the manuscript:

+"Modeling the diversity of spontaneous and agonist-induced electrical activity in anterior pituitary corticotrophs" by Patrick Allen Fletcher, Hana Zemkova, Stanko S. Stojilkovic, and Arthur Sherman.
 Journal of Neurophysiology, 2017, Vol. 117 no. 6, DOI: [10.1152/jn.00948.2016](http://dx.doi.org/10.1152/jn.00948.2016)

 # Usage